-The Pros and Cons of Spray Foam Roofing for Restoration
+The Pros and Cons of SPF Roofing for Restoration

 We have talked a lot here on our blog about choosing the right materials for your commercial building’s roof.
 This is certainly important when you’re installing a new roof, but it’s perhaps even more critical to make the right material choice when you’re restoring an aging roof—especially one that’s already developed some problems like small leaks or damage.